Investing in the Next Generation of Animal Breeders

 Dr. Stephanie McKay from the University of Vermont aims to understand the role epigenetics play in cattle temperament.
 Epigenetics, the modification of expression of genes, can change based on environmental influences like nutrition.
 Little is known about the epigenetic control of temperament in cattle.
 Dr. McKay and her student, Bonnie Cantrell, are comparing epigenetic patterns in brain tissue from extremely docile vs. extremely wild Red Angus/Simmental crossed cattle to see if epigenetics plays a role in temperament.

-The American Simmental Association is currently seeking applicants for 2015.
 Faculty members can submit an application explaining their area of research and how these funds will be used.
 The application should include a description of the research and a letter of support from the Department Administration.
 The Award is payable as a gift to the research account of the selected faculty member(s).
 Applications may be submitted electronically or in hard copy to the American Simmental Association, One Simmental Way, Bozeman, MT 59715 or simmental@simmgene.
-The application deadline is April 15, 2015 and the committee will announce the recipient(s) by May 15, 2015.
+The application deadline is on April 15 each year and announcements of the grants by May 15.

 Donors: The main contributor to the funding for this grant has been Jim Berry.
 Jim Berry is committed to funding research that will improve genetic selection and the Simmental breed as a whole.
 Additional donations have come from Dr. Walton himself, Dr. Jerry Lipsey and last spring, Bill Graber generously added to the pot by donating the sale proceeds from one of his heifers.